 Substitutions & Variations

 Veggies: Feel free to mix it up with whatever's in your fridge.
-Vegetables like charred zucchini, avocado, or shredded carrots would be great!
+Vegetables like zucchini, avocado, or shredded carrots would be great!

 Herbs: Not a fan of cilantro?
 Green onions make a great substitute.
 While the flavor will be a bit different, it still adds a fresh flavor.
 But an herb is necessary to brighten up this salad.